GAO: Air Traffic Controller Shortage Persists Despite 200,000 Applicants

 Key Takeaways:

-• The FAA faces a significant and persistent shortage of air traffic controllers, with staffing down 6% while air traffic increased 10% over the last decade, despite receiving 200,000 applications.
+• The FAA faces a significant shortage of air traffic controllers, with a 6% decline in controller numbers over the past decade while air traffic increased by 10%.

-• The U.S. Government Accountability Office (GAO) recommends that the FAA improve applicant tracking, analyze reasons for high dropout rates, and streamline its overall hiring and training processes to address the staffing deficit.
+• The Government Accountability Office (GAO) recommends the FAA better track applicant progress, analyze reasons for high dropout rates, and streamline its hiring process to address the shortage.

 See a mistake?
 Contact us.